lucaromagnoli/nomad-monad/README.md

-# Luca Romagnoli - Resume
+# Resume Backend

-My online web resume.

-Nothing too fancy here, just a simple Django app.
+The backend code for my online resume